Super Bass: Live performances

 "Super Bass" was performed live for the first time during the 2011 Billboard Music Awards on May 22, 2011.
 Minaj performed the song alongside David Guetta at the American Music Awards of 2011 on November 20, 2011, and also performed Guetta's song "Turn Me On", which Minaj was featured on.
 Minaj also performed the song on Dick Clark's New Year's Rockin' Eve with Ryan Seacrest and on the 2011 Victoria's Secret Fashion Show which aired on November 29, 2011 on CBS.
 The song was the encore song on Minaj's debut concert tour, the Pink Friday Tour.
-She also has performed the song on her Pink Friday: Reloaded Tour, The Pinkprint Tour and on The Nicki Wrld Tour.
+She also has performed the song on her Pink Friday: Reloaded Tour, The Pinkprint Tour, The Nicki Wrld Tour and as a closing-show for her Gag City Tour.

 Minaj performed "Super Bass" at the 2014 MTV Europe Music Awards followed by "Bed of Lies" with Skylar Grey and "Anaconda".
 On May 30, 2015, Minaj also performed the song on the iHeartRadio Summer Pool Party 2015 in Las Vegas.